In this article you will find:

 5. product video

-Unlike in stationary retail, not every shopper visits an online store, seeing its main site at first.
+Unlike in stationary commerce, not every shopper visits an online store, seeing its main site at first.
 Many get there through a search engine or social media, landing immediately on product pages, but don't necessarily feel like reading about them.
 An increasingly popular solution is to design product pages in such a way that their essential element is a video module, where short videos demonstrating the main advantages of the product go.
-In Shopper stores, this is made possible by embedding video content posted in a special YouTube channel.
+In Shoper stores, this is made possible by embedding video content posted in a special channel on YouTube.